Yoonit-Labs/javascript-yoonit-utils/README.md

 ```

 ## Usage
-You need to pass 3 parameters: A query name (such as 'getUsers'), a object with your arguments and the fields you expect to get from the response.
+We used a functional technique called currying at the main constructor function, this means that we pass a subset of arguments and each function returns a function that uses the next subset of arguments.

+The first parameters is a string and its the the endpoint name (such as 'getUsers'), it returns the function that uses the next parameter, the arguments object.
+This function will build the arguments body for your query/mutation and will return another function.
+This third function uses the third parameter you need to pass, the expected response fields.
+This will build the response filds and will return you query/mutation ready to use.
 You can use the builders without a arguments object, but you need to pass the endpoint name and the response fields, otherwise it will return false and a warning.

 Parameters: